ebola-cmd/wordle/README.md

 If you're new to the game, there's a tutorial option available within the game itself.
 It explains the rules and provides examples of feedback colors.

+Note:
+you can also run this by opening it in a code editor